-Li-ion is lightweight and tolerates cold temperatures well.
-The one thing to watch out for is heat.
+Lithium-ion is lightweight and tolerates cold temperatures well.
+However, the one thing to watch out for is heat.
 Don’t leave your batteries in a hot car or store them where they’re exposed to heat or sunlight.
 If you have to store them for a few months, charge them to between 30 and 50% of full instead of all the way.
 Then keep them in a cool place.

 Expect that you’ll get full use of them for up to three years, then make plans to replace them before you hit the five-year mark.

 You may have noticed that some of these weed eaters use 0.080 and others 0.065.
 There’s even more variety than that, including dual-line spools.
 What’s the difference and why does it matter?